hashicorp/terraform-provider-aws/website/docs/r/iot_thing_group.html.markdown

 * `name` - (Required, Forces New Resource).
 The thing group name to create.
 * `parent_group_name` - (Optional, Forces New Resource).
 The name of the parent thing group.
+* `tags` - (Optional) Map.
+Map of tags.
+Metadata that can be used to manage the thing group.
 * `properties` - (Optional).
 The thing group properties.

 Arguments of `properties`: